35 GTA 5 Locations Based on Real Life

 Why It Counts: Puerto Del Sol Marina is based on Marina del Rey.
 It gives the list a clean coastal-infrastructure match beyond the beach and pier entries.

-Claim Guardrail: Do not treat Puerto Del Sol and Vespucci as the same neighborhood.
+Accuracy Note: Do not treat Puerto Del Sol and Vespucci as the same neighborhood.

 GTA 5 Downtown Locations